-\begin{remark} Unlike the widely used numerical method to solve ill-posed inverse problems, we do not require a good initial guess for the true coefficient $c(\x)$.
-Our first approximation is computed in Step \ref{reg 1} and Step \ref{st3} of Algorithm \ref{alg}.
+\begin{remark} Unlike the widely used least squares method to solve ill-posed inverse problems, we do not require a good initial guess for the true coefficient $c(\x)$.
+Our first approximation is computed in Steps \ref{reg 1} and \ref{st3} of Algorithm \ref{alg}.
 It is shown in Section \ref{sec numerical example} that the functions $c^{(0)}$ are acceptable in Tests 1, 3 and 4.
 In contrast, our computed $c^{(0)}$ is poor in Test 2.
-However, the error is automatically corrected when we find $c^{(1)}$ in Step \ref{reg 2} and Step \ref{st5}. \end{remark}
+However, the error is automatically corrected when we find $c^{(1)}$ in Steps \ref{reg 2} and \ref{st5}. \end{remark}